w3c/vc-extensions/README.md

 objections or changes requested, your specification will be added after a minimum of 7 days and a maximum of 30 days.

-## Adding Anything Else to this Registry
+## Adding Anything Else to this Directory

 Use the standard fork, branch, and pull request workflow to propose changes to the directory.
 Please make branch names informative—by including the issue or